tiprankstipranks

 Future pandemics may have an adverse effect on our business, results of operations, financial condition and liquidity.

-The COVID-19 pandemic, including the measures taken to mitigate its spread, had, and may continue to have, adverse effects on our business and operations.
-A resurgence of the COVID-19 pandemic, or a future pandemic or health epidemic, could adversely impact our business and results of operations in a number of ways .
-For example, the COVID-19 pandemic and measures taken to mitigate the spread of COVID-19, including restrictions on large gatherings, closures of face-to-face events and indoor dining facilities, "shelter in place" health orders and travel restrictions, had far-reaching direct and indirect impacts on many aspects of our operations, including temporary termination of certain in-store demonstration services and other services, as well as on consumer behavior and purchasing patterns.
-In particular, our marketing segment experienced a significant decline in revenues, primarily due to the temporary suspension or reduction of certain in-store demonstration services and decreased demand in our digital marketing services, both of which we believe were caused by the COVID-19 pandemic and the various governmental and private responses to the pandemic.
-In our sales segment, we experienced significant shifts in consumer spending preferences and habits.
-We cannot predict the full extent to which a resurgence of the COVID-19 pandemic, or any future pandemic or health epidemic, may have similar or other adverse effects on our business, financial condition, results of operations and liquidity, and the degree to which it may impact other risk factors described in this Annual Report.
+The COVID-19 pandemic, including the measures taken to mitigate its spread, had adverse effects on our business and operations.
+A future pandemic or health epidemic, could adversely impact our business and results of operations in a number of ways.
+For example, the COVID-19 pandemic and measures taken to mitigate the spread of COVID-19 had far-reaching direct and indirect impacts on many aspects of our operations, including termination of in-store demonstration services and certain other services, as well as on consumer behavior and purchasing patterns.
+In particular, our Experiential Services segment experienced a significant decline in revenues, primarily due to the temporary suspension or reduction of certain in-store demonstration services and decreased demand in our digital marketing services, both of which we believe were caused by the COVID-19 pandemic and the various governmental and private responses to the pandemic.
+We cannot predict the full extent to which a future pandemic or health epidemic, may have similar or other adverse effects on our business, financial condition, results of operations and liquidity, and the degree to which it may impact other risk factors described in this Annual Report.

 Capital Markets1 | 1.6%